Bra Sizing 101 & How To Find Your Size!

 The last thing I’m going to go over in this post is really important.
 I think everything on this post is important, but this will help you to manipulate the sizing chart and therefore, make you feel like a rockstar because you understand what happens to your size when you go up and down cup and band sizes.
 Also, by understanding this part, this can help you determine your size.

-In the chart below, there’s a highlighted column below you can see how all each column are the same cup sizes, but have different band sizes.
 A 28DD has the same cup size as a 38AA.
 So when someone says they’re a C cup, that doesn’t really mean anything without a the band size in front of it.

 There’s two really important things to remember when it comes to corresponding sizes.

 First, the larger the band size the larger the cup sizes are, and the smaller the band size the smaller the cup sizes will be.
 You can be a large 38C or you could be a small 32C.
 The C cups in a 38 and 32 are not the same.
 A 38C cup size is three cup sizes larger than the 32C cup size.
 For every band size you go up, the cup size goes up too.

 Second, whenever you go down a band size you HAVE to go up one cup size to compensate the difference.
 If you go up a band size you HAVE to go down a cup size to compensate the difference.

 So let’s pretend you wear a 34C and you gained weight and your 34 band is too tight and is uncomfortable.
 Your cup size hasn’t changed, so you want to go up a band size, because you went up a band size you need to go down a cup size.
 The corresponding size to the 34C is a 36B.